WiredMaker/FormiBot/README.md

 # FormiBot
-The FormiBot is a line-following robot with some extra features, including wireless control via dedicated Android app, obstacle detection, checkpoint selection along the line, LCD to show current or next location, etc.
+The FormiBot is a line-following robot with some extra features, including wireless control via dedicated Android app, obstacle detection, checkpoint selection along the line, LCD to show current or next location.
 Its name is inspired from Formica which is Latin for 'ant' – a diligent trail or line follower. :)

 **List of parts:**